-Up until this moment in time, electric vehicles have never been considered a mass-market car as it looked ugly and inefficient at the same.
-But due to a breakthrough in battery technology, Elon Musk is promising the whole world a sustainable $35000 car, a car for the masses.
-With its appealing design and long mileage, Tesla model 3 could prove to be a winner for anyone who decides to purchase this beauty.
+Until now, electric vehicles have never been considered mass-market car as they looked ugly and inefficient at the same.
+But due to a breakthrough in battery technology, Elon Musk promises the whole world a sustainable $35000 car, a car for the masses.
+With its appealing design and long mileage, Tesla Model 3 could be a winner for anyone who purchases this beauty.
 But customers are on edge due to Tesla missing a lot of production targets.

 Despite various production failures, Elon Musk remains optimistic about delivery: The first production Model 3 rolled off the assembly line at Tesla’s Fremont factory earlier this month.
 Musk has said production is expected to grow exponentially: 100 cars in August, more than 1,500 by September, and then 20,000 per month by December.